Punar Janmam: Production

 The film was produced by N. S. Draviam (N. S. Krishnan’s brother), under the banner of Vijaya Films.
 The film was directed by R. S. Mani, who trained under the American Tamil filmmaker, Ellis R. Dungan.
 This film was written by C. V. Sridhar.
 Aloysius Vincent was the cinematographer while the choreography was handled by Madhavan, Hiralal and Sohanlal.

 Themes

 Punar Janmam highlights the dangers of alcoholism.
 Film historian Randor Guy notes that the scene where Shankar saves Parvathi and gives her "a new lease of life" reflects the film's title, which means "rebirth".

 Soundtrack

-The soundtrack was composed by T. Chalapathi Rao, with lyrics by Pattukkottai Kalyanasundaram, Kannadasan, A. Maruthakasi and Subbu Arumugam.
+The soundtrack was composed by T. Chalapathi Rao.
 A song, Paadam Sariyaa Master sung by Trichi Loganathan and Jikki was objected to by the censor board on the grounds that it undermines the relationship between teacher and student.
 However, the gramophone record has already been released.
 The song was altered in the film as Podhum Saridhaan Mister and was sung by P. B. Srinivas and Jikki.